SGT Brandon Korona

 Brandon spent two years recovering at Walter Reed Medical Center before returning home to Massachusetts.
 After four years of pain and a low quality of life trying to keep his left leg, Brandon made the difficult decision to have doctors amputate his lower left leg.
 He opted for an experimental surgical procedure called an Ewing Amputation at Brigham and Women’s Hospital in Boston.
 He is the second person to undergo this amputation surgery, which gives him the ability to control a robotic prosthetic with his brain, enabling him to perform complex actions and feel sensations.

-Though Brandon has made significant progress in his recovery, he still experiences obstacles within his home.
-He describes the split level home he shares with Chelsea as being “full of stairs,” which makes it impossible for him to use his wheelchair.
-It is especially frustrating for Brandon on days where he cannot wear his prosthetic due to skin irritations and limb soreness, and he is forced to use crutches to navigate throughout his home.
+Though Brandon has made significant progress in his recovery, he still experienced obstacles within his previous home.
+He described the split-level home as being “full of stairs,” which made it impossible for him to use his wheelchair.
+It was especially frustrating for Brandon on days where he could not wear his prosthetic due to skin irritations and limb soreness, and he was forced to use crutches to navigate throughout his home.

-A new specially adapted custom home will give Brandon the opportunity to live his life comfortably.
-He is looking forward to being able to access all parts of the home without fear of falling, especially with special features like a roll in shower.
-Currently, he and Chelsea want to have children, but they feel their home is not safe for Brandon to care for an infant since he faces many risks himself.
-Brandon says an HFOT home will provide him with everything he needs, including the stable environment and peace of mind they need to raise a child.
+Brandon’s specially adapted custom HFOT home gives him the opportunity to live his life comfortably.
+He can now access all parts of the home without fear of falling, especially with special features like a roll-in shower.
+Brandon says his HFOT home provides him with everything he needs, including the stable environment and peace of mind they need to raise their sons.

-Originally from Raynham, Mass., Brandon is choosing to build his HFOT home in the Merrimack Valley area of Massachusetts, where he has started a life with Chelsea.
+Originally from Raynham, Mass., Brandon chose to build his HFOT home in New Hampshire, where he first started a life with Chelsea.

 Brandon feels there is no way to thank the HFOT donors and supporters for what they have done for his fellow brothers and sisters in arms.
 “I am so grateful for the support I have had past and present.
 I am living my life for more than just myself; I live my life with meaning.”